GIVE ME SHELTER

-The film portrays various interviews interwoven with community support groups and homeless individuals telling the story of being homeless in Los Angeles.
+The documentary film portrays various interviews interwoven with community support groups and homeless individuals telling the story of being houseless in Los Angeles.
 The film focuses on racism and mental illness as well as the scarcity of housing and shelter for the houseless.

 Produced and Directed by Don Haderlein

-Shelter From The Storm is a documentary on homeless crisis in Los Angeles.
+Give Me Shelter is a documentary on houseless crisis in Los Angeles.

-Shelter From the Storm interviews with current leaders of prominent organizations working to aid the homeless and seek solutions to this spiraling issue in Los Angeles.
+Give Me Shelter interviews with current leaders of prominent organizations working to aid the houseless and seek solutions to this spiraling issue in Los Angeles.
 They will speak of current efforts underway e.g. the Tiny Houses project and what type of support and outreach is currently being offered.

 Shortage of Affordable Housing